nazunalika/linux-guide-and-hints/source/fedora/winetips.rst

     Mod Organizer seems to be broken at the moment.
 See this `wine bug report <https://bugs.winehq.org/show_bug.cgi?id=44880>`_.

 As a workaround, you can use A.J.
 Venter's ``movfs4l script <https://github.com/ajventer/ksp_stuff/blob/master/movfs4l.py>``.
 Modify the variables to point to the correct directories, then run it with ``WINEPREFIX=... python movfs4l.py``.
+Since Mod Organizer will pick up the symlinks (and display them as redundant unmanaged mods), you should run ``python movfs4l.py UNVFS`` prior to opening Mod Organizer, then rerun the script without arguments after closing
+Mod Organizer.

 LOOT
 ****